-Here’s five bold predictions for Super Bowl LVI
+Here are five bold predictions for Super Bowl LVI

 The Rams will get five sacks, and Aaron Donald will have two of them.

 Nobody can block Donald.
 He has been the game’s most dominant defender since coming into the league.
 He has 1½ sacks in the Rams’ three playoff games.
-The Bengals have definitely shown throughout the regular season and in these playoffs an inability to keep great defensive tackles out of the backfield.
+The Bengals have definitely shown throughout the regular season and in these playoffs an inability to keep great defensive tackles out of the backfield, but Donald is a next-level disrupter.

-Donald is a next-level disruptor.
 He can move around, routinely beats double- and triple-teams, rushes against left and right tackles and destroys pass-blocking schemes.
-He is determined to win his first Super Bowl, so expect to see him at the top of his game.
+Donald is determined to win his first Super Bowl, so expect to see him at the top of his game.

 It will be interesting to see Bengals’ pass-blocking strategy because they can’t focus entirely on Donald.
 The Rams also bring pressure from their talented outside linebackers — Von Miller and Leonard Floyd.
 Cincinnati tackles Riley Reiff and Jonah Williams gave up the most sacks on the team this season, combining for 11½, and the Rams will surely try to exploit any weakness they see upfront.